Efficient algorithms for three-dimensional axial and planar random assignment problems: Introduction

-Equivalently, it is to determine $ \min_{\pi,\sigma} \sum_{i=1}^n C_{i,\pi(i),\sigma(i)} $, the minimum taken over a pair of permutations.
-The Axial three dimensional assignment problem is similar but with one selected value per ``line'' of the array:

-The generalizations to higher dimensions are clear.
-In 3 dimensions and higher, the Planar and Axial assignment problems are both NP-hard.
-The Planar case $d=3$ was one of the original problems listed by Karp \cite{Karp}.
-The complexity of the Axial problem was established by Frieze \cite{Frieze3d}.

-The \emph{multidimensional random assignment problem} we consider here is the case when the entries of the cost matrix are i.i.d.\ \EX random variables.
+The \emph{multi-dimensional random assignment problem} we consider here is the case when the entries of the cost matrix are i.i.d.\ \EX\ random variables.
 In this random setting, there are two natural questions.
-First, are there polynomial-time algorithms that find optimal or near-optimal solutions \whp?
-Second, what is the expected cost of a minimum assignment?
+First, are there polynomial-time algorithms that find optimal or near-optimal solutions \whp? \footnote{A sequence of events $\cE_n,n\geq 0$ is said to occur \emph{with high probability} (\whp) if $\lim_{n\to\infty}\Pr(\cE_n)=1$. } Second, what is the expected cost of a minimum assignment?
 A random two-dimensional assignment instance has limiting expected cost $\zeta(2)$, and Frieze showed that the expected cost of a minimum spanning tree in the complete graph with random \EX\ edge weights tends to $\zeta(3)$ \cite{FriezeMST}, so it is tantalizing to wonder if there might be similarly beautiful expressions for the expected cost in multi-dimensional versions of the random assignment problem.
 However, we do not even know how the cost scales with $n$.

 Some of the characteristics and applications of these problems are discussed in a recent book by Burkard, Dell'Amico and Martello \cite{BDM}.
-Very little is known about the probabilistic behavior of the minimum $\ZP{d}$ of $C(T)$ for $d\geq 3$, and even less is known about polynomial time algorithms for constructing good solutions.
-Grundel, Oliveira, Pasiliao and Pardalos \cite{GOPP} show that $\ZP{d}\to 0$ \whp\ in this case.
-Statistical physicists have conjectures based on ``cavity'' calculations \cite{Mezard04,Mezard05}, but there is no such nice constant as $\zeta(2)$, and no certainty even that the conjectured scaling is correct.
+Little is known about the probabilistic behavior of these problems for dimension at least three, and even less about polynomial-time algorithms for constructing good solutions.
+First consider the Axial problem with constraints \eqref{AP}.
+Grundel, Krokhmal and Pardalos \cite{GKP} replace the \EX\ assumption with more general distributions.
+Where $F(x)$ is the probability that $\Mijk \leq x$, their result most relevant to our discussion is that if $F^{-1}(x)=O(x^\b)$ for some $\b>0$ as $x\to 0^+$ then the minimum value $\ZAx{d}\to 0$ \whp\ It is not difficult to prove $\ZAx{d}\to 0$ \whp\ for $\Mijk =\EX$ (see Remark~\ref{GreedyNote}), but we are interested in the precise convergence rate.
+Kravtsov \cite{Krav1} describes a class of greedy algorithms that work well if \EX\ is replaced by uniform over $\set{1,2,\ldots,n^\a}$ where $\a<1$ depends on the particular algorithm.
+The lower bound of 1 means that the minimum is at least $n$ and this is not a difficult target, asymptotically.

+The Planar problem with constraints \eqref{PP} was considered by Dichkovskaya and Kravtsov \cite{DK}.
+Here they discuss a ``greedy'' algorithm similar to that proposed by us.
+Their analysis is quite different and their distribution is (as with \cite{Krav1}) uniform over $\set{1,2,\ldots,n^\a}$ where $\a<1$.
+This makes the minimum at least $n^2$ and again this is not a difficult target, asymptotically.